vaijaaaaa/Auth-in-Next.js/README.md

-This is Authentication using Next.js
+## This is simple Authentication using Next.js

 ## Getting Started